 - NGC PR-55, ANA specimen

-Other auction appearances have been infrequent, with only seven occurrences in the last fifty years.
-After the auctions, these coins were often sold in private transactions and afterwards remained off the market for lengthy periods of time.
-It is very unlikely to almost impossible that anymore 1913 Liberty Nickels will ever be discovered.
-While it cannot be considered to be the rarest of all American coins it is certainly one of the most famous, and this serves as a prime example of an issue which will always remain in demand, thanks to its interesting background.
+With two of the five known specimens of the 1913 Liberty Nickel held within museum collections, other auction appearances have been infrequent.
+After the auctions, these coins are often sold in private transactions and then remain off the market for lengthy periods of time.
+While the 1913 Liberty Nickel cannot be considered to be the rarest of all American coins, it is certainly one of the most famous and serves as a prime example of an issue which will always remain in demand due to its intriguing background.